adamzolyak/README/README.md

 ## My Principles

 ### Bias to Action
-Achieve small incremental wins, learn by doing, and iterate as needed to achieve outcomes; don’t wait for perfect answers
+Achieve small incremental wins, learn by doing, and iterate as needed to achieve outcomes; don’t wait for perfect answers, have strong opinions loosley held

 ### Be Intentional
 Say yes to the most valuable things and no or "maybe later" to the rest.